Ion Vinea: Final years and death

 In these late stages of his career, Vinea befriended the traditionalist poet Vasile Voiculescu, who was bedridden after a prolonged imprisonment, but also Călinescu, who had become the country's official literary historian.
 He secretly envied those who had left, feeling abandoned after Costin, who also spent time in communist prisons, emigrated in 1961.
 He wrote to Clara Haskil that "my life is with you two.
 What I still have left to live is quite insignificant."
 He asked Haskil to send him Fitzgerald's Tender Is the Night, which he read avidly, rekindling his own creative energies.
+Her sudden accidental death in December 1959 left him greatly distraught—this was noted by pianist and literary scholar Zoe Dumitrescu-Bușulenga, who played for him at literary reunions in writer Adrian Rogoz's house (also attended by Oscar Lemnaru).

-Vinea eventually succumbed to cancer, having suffered "horrific agony".
-In 1963, already on his deathbed, he registered his civil marriage with Elena, also adopting her niece Voica as his own daughter.
-In June of that year he was visited by Ilie Purcaru for an interview, which appeared in Luceafărul.
+Vinea was considered healthy enough in July 1962, when Lily Haskil encouraged him to resume his writing.
+In June 1963, the Vineas took a trip into Țara Moților, where they chanced upon Teodorescu; when inquired about the goal of his trip, Vinea reportedly answered: "I'm here to write down a reportage."
+Also that month, he was visited by Ilie Purcaru for an interview, which appeared in Luceafărul.
 Purcaru noted that Vinea made himself available in "that same setting of distinguished elegance, where old furniture and book spines with their patina will announce the blossom of [his] finely-worded manuscripts"; the host announced that he was working on the final draft of Lunatecii, to be presented to his publisher "before the end of this year".
+His cancer relapsed later that summer, during another vacation on Tataia Beach.
+He experienced "horrific agony", and had to undergo emergency surgery, which failed to address his health issues; aware that he was entering the final stages of his disease, he registered his civil marriage with Elena, also adopting her niece Voica as his own daughter.

-Shortly before his death on July 6, 1964, he was also given for review a rough draft of Ora fântânilor, which finally saw print some months later.
+As recounted by Elena, "Ion felt humiliated by his disease, he would beg forgiveness from all of us that his dying took so much of our time."
+His last visitors included Stoica, whom Vinea would not receive in his room, shouting out: "I don't want him to see me in my present ugliness".
+Shortly before his death on July 6, 1964, Vinea was given for review a rough draft of Ora fântânilor, which finally saw print some months later.
+His editor Ion Bănuță rushed to his side to show him a copy: "He was suddenly lively.
+He took the book into his hands, then to his lips.
+We were all crying.
+Then he faded away forever".
 Vinea's body was for a while on display at the USR House, which, Bârna argues, was a "sign of munificence" from his communist critics; it was afterward buried at Bellu Cemetery.
 On July 10, Geo Bogza, of unu fame, wrote in Contemporanul a posthumous homage to his former rival, the "prince of poets".
 On August 1, the exiled Monica Lovinescu honored Vinea with a broadcast on Radio Free Europe, calling attention to his modernist anti-communism.
 In 1965, having been polished by Stahl and Mihai Gafița, Lunatecii was also issued as a volume, followed in 1971 by the unfinished Venin de mai ("May Venom") and in 1977 by the anthology Publicistica literară, containing part of his literary criticism.
+In January 1966, Vinea's translation of Eugène Ionesco's Exit the King, possibly his last finished work in the field, was used for a production at the National Theater Bucharest.